Jordan Stewart (footballer, born 1995)

-Jordan Stewart (born 31 March 1995) is a Northern Irish professional footballer who plays for NIFL Premiership side Glenavon, on loan from Linfield.
+Jordan Stewart (born 31 March 1995) is a Northern Irish professional footballer who plays for Glentoran.
 He has also been called up for the Northern Ireland U21s.
 Stewart can play as both a midfielder and as a centre forward.

 Club career

 Glentoran

 Stewart started his football career as a junior playing for Linfield, Crusaders and Windsor Youth before joining Glentoran.

 During the 2014–2015 season, Stewart made 36 appearances for Glentoran and scored 13 goals, with his most notable game being a hat-trick against Warrenpoint.
 In July 2015, Stewart signed a contract which would keep him at Glentoran until 2018.
 On 14 July 2015, he was suspended for two weeks for breaching his contract by playing for another team on 11 July.

 Stewart's final goals during his spell with Glentoran came in the 2–2 home draw against reigning champions Crusaders.
 His first goal of the game was a 30-yard strike which gained much media attention across the United Kingdom.